Natali124/Graph/README.md

 You can run both notebooks directly in **Google Colab**.
 Ensure the required files and datasets are available as mentioned above.
 For the synthetic data experiment, make sure both `data_generation.py` and `synthetic_model.py` are in the same directory as the notebook.

----

-This should be easy to copy directly into your `README.md` file!